pranjalhejib/pranjalhejib.github.io/virus-total/README.md

 # 🛡️ IP Reputation Checker - SOC Tool

-A free, browser- based bulk IP reputation lookup tool built for SOC analysts.
+A free, browser-based bulk IP reputation lookup tool built for SOC analysts.
 No backend.
 No cost.
 Just open and use.

 - - -

 ## What is this?

-A lightweight web tool that lets you paste a list of IP addresses and instantly check their reputation against **94+ security vendors** via the VirusTotal API - all from a single HTML file your team can share.
+A lightweight web tool that lets you paste a list of IP addresses and instantly check their reputation against **94+ security vendors** via the VirusTotal API.

 - - -

 ## Why was it built?

 Most teams don't have access to premium threat intel platforms.
-During incident response or alert triage, analysts often end up manually checking IPs one- by- one on the VirusTotal website - which is slow and doesn't scale.
+During incident response or alert triage, analysts often end up manually checking IPs one-by-one on the VirusTotal website - which is slow and doesn't scale.

 This tool solves that by:
 -  Allowing **bulk lookups** in one go
 -  Showing results in a clean, scannable table
+-  Exportable in .CSV
 -  Working entirely in the browser - no server, no subscription, no setup
 -  Being shareable across the whole team via a single URL (GitHub Pages)